 So, what is Evoked Potential Tomography?
 EPT is the concept of evoking specific signals in the brain to compare how individual neurons work together between patients with different conditions.
 Unlike other methods that only measure broad brain activity, EPT pinpoints precise neuron-to-neuron connections with unmatched clarity.
 Critically, EPT is a new imaging technique with significantly higher resolution than existing imaging.
 Instead of measuring presence of neurons, we can finally measure performance.

-After 5 years, I've now run multiple clinical studies to test the EPT hypothesis and evaluate its clinical utility, with results that matched MRI and PET scans with unprecedented detail.
-When we think of modern brain imaging, MRI and PET rise to the top as the highest resolution techniques.
-Well, EPT combined with artificial intelligence techniques is fully capable of independently reproducing MRI and PET DICOM images.
-In other words, equivalency.
-In addition, EPT can predict patient performance across a wide variety of cognitive/behavioral exams.
-Finally, EPT can separate patients who otherwise appear similar in MRI, PET, and behavior, by revealing who has greater disease progression and their rate of progression over time.
+After 5 years, I've now run multiple clinical studies to test the EPT hypothesis and evaluate its clinical utility.
+We found that EPT combined with artificial intelligence techniques is fully capable of independently reproducing MRI and PET DICOM images (an industry first).
+Additionally, EPT can predict patient performance across a wide variety of cognitive/behavioral exams (another first).
+Finally, EPT can separate patients who otherwise appear similar in MRI, PET, and behavior, by revealing who has greater disease progression and their rate of progression over time (yet another first).

-These results mean more than data—they’re hope for patients who’ve felt unheard and clarity for doctors seeking answers.
+These results mean real hope for patients and doctors who’ve powerless in seeking answers to the most fundamental question: how well is treatment working?
 This is a monumental breakthrough for neuroscience, neurology, and general brain health!
 For the first time, we finally have direct biomarkers of neurodisease progression.
 Yes, this is a bold claim, but the science is sound, the results are robust, and you can read more on my company website, Vistim Labs: Publications.
+You can also read one of our recent pre-prints here: https://www.medrxiv.org/content/10.1101/2025.07.08.25331158v1